hazelcast/hazelcast/hazelcast-documentation/src/IntegratedClustering.md

 Timestamp cache is replicated.
 On every update, a replication message is sent to all the other nodes.

-Eviction support is limited to max-size and TTL only.
-When max-size is hit, 20% of the entries will be evicted automatically.
+Eviction support is limited to maximum size of the map (defined by `max-size` configuration element) and TTL only.
+When maximum size is hit, 20% of the entries will be evicted automatically.